hazelcast/hazelcast-jet-reference-manual/src/Modules.md

 # Additional Modules

-Jet comes with some additional modules that can be used to connect to additional data sources and sinks.
+Hazelcast Jet comes with some additional modules that can be used to connect to additional data sources and sinks.

 These modules are currently under active development and are only meant